matthewsegovia/MajoranaNeutrinoHunt/README.md

 - Ryan Doh

 ## Description
 The goal of this project is to develop parameters that will be extracted from the time series data provided to us publicly by the Majorana Demonstrator experiement in order to propose machine learning models that meet the requirements outlined in the Neutrino Physics and Machine Learning (NPML) instructions included in the Majorana Demonstrator data release notes.
-Models in this repository include CatBoost, XG Boost, LightGBM and Random Forest.
+Models in this repository include CatBoost, XG Boost, LightGBM, SVM, Decision Tree and Random Forest.

 ## Installation Instructions
 How to clone the repository: